EMarquer/siganalogies/README.md

 If you are unsure the data saved is correct, you can specify `force_rebuild=True` to the factory function.

+You can download the pre-computed dataset file if it does not already exits using `download=True`, to avoid the time required for the first initialization.
+See [[OPTIONAL] Get pre-computed dataset files for analysis or faster first loading](#optional-get-pre-computed-dataset-files-for-analysis-or-faster-first-loading) for details.

+To load the metadata without loading the data, you can specify `load_data=False`.
+Combined with `serialization=False` and `download=True`, it alows to analyse some properties of the dataset without having the Sigmorphon files.

-If you do not want to use serialized dataset (hence recompute the analogies each time) you can specify `serialize=False` to the factory function.
+If you do not want to use serialized dataset (hence recompute the analogies each time) you can specify `serialization=False` to the factory function.
 To disable precomputed dataset files once, specify `serialization=False` in the factory.
 To disable dataset files globaly, change `SERIALIZATION=True` to `SERIALIZATION=False` in `siganalogies/config.py` or in the config file.
 Unless you also specify `force_rebuild=True`, the existing serialized datasets will still be used.

 #### Generic factory
 The generic factory is used to unify calls to dataset-specific factories.
-Typical usage is when Sigmorphon 2016 and Sigmorphon 2019 will be used interchangabely.
+Typical usage is when Sigmorphon 2016 and Sigmorphon 2019 will be used interchangeably.
-To use the generic factory, refer to the datataset specific explanation of the key-word arguments.
+To use the generic factory, refer to the dataset specific explanation of the key-word arguments.

 ```python
 from siganalogies import dataset_factory